Spencerx/AstraAI/ModelFiles/README.md

 # Make the LLM ollama-ready

 ## Pre-requisite:
+1. The [environment setup](https://github.com/AIModCon/modcon-hpc/tree/main?tab=readme-ov-file#environment-setup-on-linux) should be complete.
-1. The llama.cpp should be installed (Step 1 in [Install and building tools](https://github.com/AIModCon/modcon-hpc/tree/main/Tools#installing-and-building-tools))
+2. The llama.cpp should be installed (Step 1 in [Install and building tools](https://github.com/AIModCon/modcon-hpc/tree/main/Tools#installing-and-building-tools))

 Here are the steps
 - The ollama LLM runtime requires the model to be in a .gguf format and
 - the modefile file.

-## 1. Activate the ModCon environment and convert the Hugging Face model to GGUF
+## 1. Convert the model from Hugging Face to GGUF

 Activate the ModCon Python environment: